dbb789/Infuse/README.md

-### Infuse
+# Infuse
-A lightweight dependency injection system designed for Unity
+A simple, lightweight dependency injection system designed around Unity.

 ## Introduction
 Most medium to large scale software projects are composed of multiple small components which are composed together to make larger components in order to produce sophisticated behaviours while managing the overall complexity of the project.
 In most development environments, there are well established practices and frameworks with which to accomplish this.

 However, Unity is not like most development environments.

 Generally speaking, it is common to develop components as MonoBehaviours within Unity.
 This is often desirable due to the fact that MonoBehaviour objects can easily be made to interact with other Unity components and show their state within the scene hierarchy, which makes for much easier project design and debugging.